MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 1. ✅ Update the nix flake with `incus.joined = true` for the **bootstrap** server only.
 1. ✅ Keep `incus.joined = false` for member servers.
-1. [ ] Run `./scripts/incus-hypervisors.sh --create --yolo` script to bootstrap the cluster.
+1. ✅ Run `./scripts/incus-hypervisors.sh --create` script to bootstrap the cluster.
-1. [ ] Record the cluster tokens output from the script.
+1. ✅ Record the cluster tokens output from the script.
 However, **DO NOT** put them in the nix flake yet.
-1. [ ] Run `./scripts/incus-hypervisors.sh --health` script to verify the bootstrap server is working before continuing.
+1. ✅ Run `./scripts/incus-hypervisors.sh --health` script to verify the bootstrap server is working before continuing.

 **Expected Result:**